scottcarr/beagle/rebuildI2C.md

     IMAGE_INSTALL += "git"

     inherit core-image

-Note: it says you need to do that BBMASK in meta-ti/README, so that's why we do it.

 You need to change something to get the correct I2C speed.
 You need to edit: